Sandbox-gVisor/sandbox-cli/README.md

 ### 1. `man`

-Show man (manual) for hooks.
-This command provides detailed information and documentation about the available hooks that can be used in gVisor's JavaScript engine.
+Show man (manual) for accessors.
+This command provides detailed information and documentation about the available accessors that can be used in gVisor's JavaScript engine.

 ### 2. `state`